MrEricL/YoRPG_XYZ/README.md

       -Set character's lives to 3 and HP to 100 (Monsters still have HP of 150)

       -In every encounter, # of lives & HP is listed out.

+    Eric:

+        - Fixed a lot of the bugs
+        - Fixed the display so it's easier to read
+        - Spawns boss (5% * difficulty level ) times
+        - Added the Boss.java